-- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts. - B. If a supraglottic airway is placed by a BLS provider, an end-tidal carbon dioxide (EtCO2) device should be used to confirm placement.
-If a BLS provider recognizes a patient will require airway intervention, ALS should be requested prior to airway intervention when possible, and as soon as the need is recognized. - C. Continuous capnography will be used to confirm every presumed successful intubation.
+- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts (ALS providers). - B. If a supraglottic airway is placed by a BLS provider with specialized certification, every attempt should be made to enlist ALS provider support and end-tidal carbon dioxide (EtCO2) confirmation, as soon as possible.
+If a BLS provider recognizes a patient will require airway intervention, ALS should be requested prior to airway intervention when possible, and as soon as the need is recognized.

+- C. Continuous capnography will be used to confirm every presumed successful intubation regardless of the provider's confidence of placement.
 After application of the capnography sensor/device the provider will ventilate the patient.
 If there is development of a continuous capnography waveform then the placement of the endotracheal tube can be confirmed.
-The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation.

-D. If continuous capnography cannot be confirmed, presume misplacement of intubation, and remove ETT.
+The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - D. If continuous capnography cannot be confirmed, presume misplacement of intubation, and remove ETT.
 Troubleshooting of the EtCO2 device is allowed if the suspicion is high for device failure rather than skill failure.
 Troubleshooting of the device should take < 1 minute.
 If EtCO2 is still not visualized, presume misplacement and proceed as listed above.